Understanding behaviour with the MEATS framework

 {{justify}}

 Behaviour is a type of communication.
-This applies to all stages of life, but is especially prevalent for children and teenagers, who are still developing their verbal and cognitive abilities.
-It is a way of expressing and conveying information about a student’s internal state, emotions, and intentions to others.
-Even nonverbal behaviours, such as facial expressions or body language, can communicate a great deal about how a student is feeling or what they are thinking.
-Understanding the function and context of a behaviour can provide valuable insights into a students psychological state and needs.
+This is true across the lifespan but is especially significant for children and teenagers who are still developing their verbal and cognitive abilities.
+Behaviour expresses information about a student’s internal state, emotions, and needs.
+Even nonverbal behaviours such as facial expressions, tone of voice, or body posture can communicate volumes about how a student is experiencing the classroom.
+Understanding the function and context of behaviour provides valuable insight into a student’s psychological state and unmet needs.

-We can remember the functions of behaviour by remembering the acronym M-E-A-T-S.
+One simple way to remember the functions of behaviour is with the acronym M-E-A-T-S.

 M - Medical Cause